ZiedYousfi/myconfig/ubuntu/SPECS.md

 The uninstall script will:

-1. **Unstow all dotfiles** - Remove symlinks for ghostty, nvim, tmux, and zsh
+1. **Unstow all dotfiles** - Remove symlinks for ghostty, nvim, tmux, zed, and zsh
 2. **Remove Oh My Zsh** - Including all plugins and managed `.zshrc`
 3. **Remove Oh My Tmux** - And tmux configuration directory
 4. **Remove LazyVim** - Including Neovim data, state, and cache